natalieagus/50005/docs/Problem Set/05-deadlock.md

 > * Consider how resource access policies can be redesigned to avoid this.

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
-<p><strong>1.</strong> T2 cannot proceed because it is blocked waiting for lock <code>L</code>, which is held by T1.
+<p>T2 cannot proceed because it is blocked waiting for lock <code>L</code>, which is held by T1.
 T1 is unable to run because it has the lowest priority and gets preempted by T3.
 Although T2 has the highest priority, it depends on T1 to release the lock, and T1 never gets CPU time to do so.</p>

-<p><strong>2.</strong> This situation does not satisfy all Coffman conditions.
+<p>This situation does not satisfy all Coffman conditions.
 Specifically:</p>
 <ul>
   <li><strong>Mutual exclusion:</strong> The lock is non-sharable — satisfied.</li>
   <li><strong>Hold and wait:</strong> T2 is waiting for the lock — satisfied.</li>